cerenbulbul/Dodgeball/README.md

 ## Explanations About The Language

 Our programming language is for dodgeball game.
 It was made by considering the rules in dodgeball game.

-## Tokens
+It is a programming language that has children objects, every children have different roles(escaper,thrower) and have 10 health as default.
+There are two different group as A and B. Each group must have at least 2 children in.
+Game Score is decided with the timescore each group gained.
+The thrower children can throw ball at certain ball speed the escaper can escape or catch the ball if its specificly assigned strength bigger than the throwers strength + its ballspeed/2.
+If the escaper can catch the ball its health increases +1.

+.
+We have determined our tokens as follows:

 - **STARTGAME (STARTGAME)([^a-zA-Z0-9])** :arrow_right: STARTGAME is a keyword used to start the game.